KTH/devops-course/contributions/demo/week3-CD-and-feature-flag/corgui/README.md

 Tauri is a rust based GUI framework which allows creating smaller, faster and more secure desktop applications with a web frontend.
 Tauri allows developers to easily add an automatic updater in their app.

-In this demo I showed how a developper can implement a pipeline to deploy automaticaly a new version of its Tauri application.
+In this demo I showed how a developer can implement a pipeline to deploy automatically a new version of its Tauri application.
 The work consist on the creation of a CircleCI pipeline, a server to hold and serve updates metadata and the actual application used for the demonstration.

-During the demo, I showed a realtime deployement of a new version of the app, and I explained how it is related to CD.
+During the demo, I showed a real time deployment of a new version of the app, and I explained how it is related to CD.

 This demo also includes an easter egg, to find it you should probably take a closer look at the dialog window asking for whether a new update should be installed.